BITjiangrui/cardsplay/README.md

-Cards Play Platform: use for back-end service for playing cards
+Cards Play Platform: use for back-end service for playing cards : eos
 ====================================

 ### Modules